eerimoq/moblin/README.rst

 - Filter for button icons.

-- Remove zeros from bitrate preset config.

 - Toggles to enable/disable "Go live" and "Stop" confirmations.
 Per stream?

 - Automatically go live when starting app, if configured for selected stream setting.

-- MOBS icon in dynamic island has a square around it.
-Should be transparent.

 - Use external mic.